FabioCanavarro/FerrisLog-old/README.md

 - Multi-threaded operations for better performance

-- Client-server architecture with network support
+- Client-server architecture with network support (Moved to a new project because it is way too huge)

 - Time-to-live (TTL) for keys